Ulthran/autobfx/README.md

 Install (optionally in editable mode): `pip install -e .`

 Fun dummy run to see that it's working: `autobfx run tests/data/example_project/ logo:logo_flow`

+### Hidden directories

+There is a `.autobfx/` directory created in the root of the library that holds information on running services such as the Prefect server and workers.
+In each project directory there are also `.autobfx/` directories that store marker files with information on that project's task run states.